workjason21st/school_experience/README.md

-# experience
+# school_experience
-Store some of my experiences in learning programming.
+Store some of my experiences learning programming in school.